 Nearly 300 feet tall and more than 1.5 miles wide, the Iguazu Falls are located between Argentina and Brazil.
 The Iguazu River which forms the falls creates part of the boundary between the two countries.
-There are over 270 falls in total, the tallest of which is called ‘Devil’s Throat’.
+There are over 270 waterfalls in total, the tallest of which is called ‘Devil’s Throat’.
 Together, they form the largest waterfall system in the world.
-They were used in Marvel’s Black Panther as Warrior Falls in the fictional African country of Wakanda.
+This dramatic system of waterfalls is among the most beautiful waterfalls in the world to witness.
+They were used in Marvel’s ‘Black Panther’ as Warrior Falls in the fictional African country of Wakanda.

-2Gullfoss (Golden Falls) — Iceland
+2. Gullfoss (Golden Falls) — Iceland

 Also Read: The Top Things To Do In Iceland